Jamal Reynolds: Honorable Mention (NFL)

-As a rookie, Reynolds stumbled out of the gate and missed the first ten games due to assorted injuries.
-Over the remainder of the season, he saw limited playing because his replacement, Kabeer Gbaja-Bimili, filled in nicely.
-Specifically, Gbaja-Bimili finished the year with 13.5 sacks and three forced fumbles.
+Reynolds stumbled out of the gate and missed the first ten games of his rookie season due to assorted injuries.
+The 2001 10th overall pick couldn’t get on the field after recovering from them because Kabeer Gbaja-Bimili filled in nicely.
+Of note, the 2000 5th round pick finished the year with 13.5 sacks and three forced fumbles.

-According to folklore, Wally Pipp’s career as a New York Yankee ended because of a headache, In particular, his replacement that day, Lou Gehrig, went on to play in 2,130 consecutive games.
-Just like Gehrig, Gbaja-Bimili produced when given the chance.
-As such, he stayed in the starting line-up even after the person he replaced got healthy.
+According to folklore, Wally Pipp’s career as a New York Yankee ended after he skipped a game because of a headache, His replacement that day, Lou Gehrig, didn’t relinquish the starting job for the next 14 seasons.
+Just like the Iron Horse, Gbaja-Bimili produced when given the chance.
+As such, he stayed in the starting lineup even after the person he replaced got healthy.
 From 2001-04, Gbaja-Bimili averaged over 12 sacks per year and even made it to one Pro Bowl.

-In contrast, Reynolds’ only played in 18 games (with zero starts) from 2001-2003.
-Even when healthy enough to get on the field, Reynolds couldn’t seem to produce.
-For instance, he totaled only three sacks, two forced fumbles, and two fumble recoveries in those games.
+Despite being an early 1st round pick, Reynolds only played in 18 games (with zero starts) from 2001-2003.
+Even when healthy enough to get on the field, he couldn’t seem to produce and only recorded three sacks, two forced fumbles, and two fumble recoveries in those games.

-JAMAL REYNOLDS – A DIFFERNT VIEW OF THE FEATURED IMAGE
+JAMAL REYNOLDS – A DIFFERENT VIEW OF THE FEATURED IMAGE

 Due to limited production on the field, Reynolds became expendable.
 Prior to the 2004 season, the Packers attempted to trade him to the Colts.
 However, Indianapolis voided the trade when Reynolds failed a physical because of a slipped disc.
-After an unsuccessful try-out with the Browns, his career effectively ended before it even started.
+After an unsuccessful try-out with the Browns, his NFL career ended.

-With a Weighted Average Value (WAV) of 2 in his career, Reynolds certainly qualifies as a bust.
-Of note, he had the lowest WAV for any of the first 50 overall players selected in 2001.
+With a Weighted Career Approximate Value (WCAV) of 3, Reynolds certainly qualifies as a bust.
+Of note, he recorded the lowest WCAV for any of the first 50 overall players selected in 2001.
 Given the lost time/opportunities resulting from numerous injuries, however, he avoided the label of Top 10 Bust.
-Specifically, he earned the Steve Emtman Exemption.
+Specifically, I granted him the Steve Emtman Exemption.

 ADDING INSULT TO INJURY

 Now back to that trade.
-In order to move up seven spots in the draft, the Packers traded their back-up quarterback to the Seahawks.
-At the time, 3x MVP Brett Favre had started over 150 consecutive games so Green Bay didn’t really need a back-up.
+In order to move up seven spots in the 2001 NFL Draft, the Packers traded their backup quarterback to the Seahawks.
+At the time, 3x MVP Brett Favre had started over 150 consecutive games so Green Bay really didn’t need a backup.
 Still, the price was steep.
-In particular, Seattle got someone who became their starting QB for the next ten years.
-In case you haven’t figured it out yet, the player was 3x Pro Bowler Matt Hasselbeck.
-After leaving the Packers, Elisabeth’s brother-in-law produced a WAV of 84.
+Seattle got a player who became their starting QB for the next ten years.
+That player was 3x Pro Bowler Matt Hasselbeck.
+After leaving the Packers, Elisabeth’s brother-in-law produced a WCAV of 88.

-FORMER FOX & FRIENDS CO-HOST (AND SURVIROR) ELISABETH HASSELBECK
+FORMER FOX & FRIENDS CO-HOST (AND SURVIVOR) ELISABETH HASSELBECK

 With Green Bay’s original 1st round pick, Seattle selected 5x First-Team All-Pro guard Steve Hutchinson.
-During his 12-year career, Hutchinson made seven Pro Bowls and had a WAV of 96.
+During his 12-year career, Hutchinson made seven Pro Bowls and had a WCAV of 96.

-As part of the trade, the Packers also picked up the Seahawks’ 2001 3rd round pick.
-With the pick, Green Bay selected linebacker Torrance Marshall, who had a career WAV of 7.
-To summarize, Seattle picked up players with a combined WAV of 180 while the Packers picked up players with a combined WAV of 9.
-Even if you don’t fully understand the concept of WAV, you should be able to appreciate that Hasselbeck and Hutchinson offered 20 times more production than Reynolds and Marshall.
+The Packers also picked up the Seahawks’ 2001 3rd round pick as part of the trade.
+With the pick, Green Bay selected linebacker Torrance Marshall, who had a WCAV of 7.
+To summarize, Seattle picked up players with a combined WCAV of 184 while the Packers picked up players with a combined WCAV of 10.
+Even if you don’t fully understand the concept of WCAV (click here if you care to), hopefully you can appreciate that Hasselbeck and Hutchinson offered over 18x more production than Reynolds and Marshall.